cobour/neon-world/readme.md

 ## Test systems

-The game is tested using FS-UAE (v3.1.66) and vAmiga (v2.3) on macOS.
+The game is tested using FS-UAE (v3.1.66) and vAmiga (v2.5) on macOS.
-Also tested on my Amiga 500 (rev. 6a) using Kickstart 1.3 and 2.0 with 1 MB Chip-RAM and 1,5 MB Slow-RAM.
+Also tested on my Amiga 500 (rev. 6a) using Kickstart 1.3 and 2.0 with 1 MB Chip-RAM and 1.5 MB Slow-RAM.

 ## Target systems

 Should run on any PAL-Amiga with at least 512kb Chip-RAM.
 When using Kickstart v2.x or higher and/or external floppy drives or hard drives are connected, additional 512 kb RAM of any type may be necessary.
 The game uses a DOS disk, so it should be no problem to install the game on a harddisk.
 When running the game in an emulator there could be some slight stuttering.
 This is a problem because of most modern systems having a framerate higher than 50Hz.
-The game runs at 50 Hz and on my Amiga 500 the scrolling and sprite movements are totally smooth.
+The game runs at 50 Hz and on my Amiga 500 and external monitor (that supports 50Hz) the scrolling and sprite movements are totally smooth.

 ## Important note